 I should probably stop doing it.

 I was actually quite proud of myself for catching my toddler’s vomit with my bare hands on our last family holiday.
 So proud in fact, that I felt like a fearless first responder who had made it to another level of motherhood altogether.

-Catching vomit so that it doesn’t end up splattered all over the car’s back seat (why do kids always want to vomit in the back seat of a car?) takes skill, and I’ve got it!
+Catching vomit so that it doesn’t end up splattered all over the car’s back seat (why do kids always want to vomit in the back seat of a car?) takes skill, and, like most moms, I’ve got it!

 5. Encouraging stubborn poop out of a baby’s bum